Tight-binding and density-functional study of the Raman tensor in two-dimensional massive Dirac fermion systems: Tight-binding calculation

 Thus far we have concentrated on out-of-plane lattice vibrations, which were the subject of study in Ref. \cite{selcuk:2024}.
 It is however natural to wonder whether the Raman tensor for in-plane phonons could also harbor distinctive features in systems with 2D massive Dirac fermions.
 Elucidating this issue is the objective of the present section.

-An explicit microscopic theory calculation, following an identical approach as for out-of-plane phonons, gives the following form of the Raman tensor for the in-plane (degenerate) phonons in the backscattering configuration:
+An explicit microscopic theory calculation, following an identical approach as for out-of-plane phonons (with the caveat that some Feynman diagrams that vanished for the Raman tensor of out-of-plane phonons are no longer zero and must be taken into account), gives the following form of the Raman tensor for the in-plane (degenerate) phonons in the backscattering configuration:

 as expected from the $C_{3h}$ symmetry of the crystal \cite{wallis1971ionic}.
-We have added the superscript ``ip'' (in-plane) to the Raman tensor elements, in order to differentiate them from those corresponding to out-of-plane phonons.
+We have added the superscript ``ip'' (in-plane) to the Raman tensor elements, to differentiate them from those corresponding to out-of-plane phonons.
 We limit ourselves to $E_2$ phonons, as $E_1$ phonons are not Raman active in the backscattering configuration \cite{wallis1971ionic}.